 Support for acne

-However, there's a range of informally run message boards and blogs about acne on the web.
+There are also a range of informally run message boards and blogs about acne on the web.
 You may find it supportive to read about other people's experience of living with acne.

 Make-up can help cover up scars and can be particularly useful for facial scars.